home-assistant/developers.home-assistant/docs/api/rest.md

 Updates or creates a state.
 You can create any state that you want, it does not have to be backed by an entity in Home Assistant.

 :::info
-This endpoint sets the representation of a device within Home Asistant and will not communicate with the actual device.
+This endpoint sets the representation of a device within Home Assistant and will not communicate with the actual device.
 To communicate with the device, use the [POST /api/services/&lt;domain>/&lt;service>](#post-apiservicesltdomainltservice) endpoint.
 :::

 Expects a JSON object that has at least a state attribute: